26 July 2020

 How Do DApps Differ from Conventional Apps?

 Several factors differentiate DApps from conventional apps.
-The primary difference is that decentralized applications are not hosted and delivered from a single source, which is how the current online model works where a central business or organization own and operate the service they deliver to you.
+The primary difference is that decentralized applications are not hosted and delivered from a single source, which is how the current online model works where a central business or organization owns and operates the service they deliver to you.
 Common examples of conventional applications are Google, Facebook, Twitter, Uber, and Airbnb.

 DApps run on a decentralized blockchain enabling them to enjoy all the benefits of blockchain technology.
 The apps enjoy top-notch security due to decentralization and encryption, immutability, which hinders data manipulation, and transparency, which boosts trust.